 Jackson is a somewhat small city located in the state of Georgia.
 With a population of 4,983 people and two constituent neighborhoods, Jackson is the 143rd largest community in Georgia.

 Jackson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Jackson is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Jackson who work in maintenance occupations (12.50%), office and administrative support (10.00%), and sales jobs (9.00%).
+Overall, Jackson is a city of service providers, construction workers and builders, and professionals.
+There are especially a lot of people living in Jackson who work in maintenance occupations (11.17%), healthcare (8.11%), and office and administrative support (7.57%).

-The per capita income in Jackson in 2010 was $16,384, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $65,536 for a family of four.
+The per capita income in Jackson in 2010 was $16,778, which is middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $67,112 for a family of four.
 However, Jackson contains both very wealthy and poor people as well.

 Jackson is an extremely ethnically-diverse city.
 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jackson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jackson include English, German, Northern European, and Scottish.
+Important ancestries of people in Jackson include English, German, Scottish, and Northern European.

 The most common language spoken in Jackson is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Hebrew.